tensorflow/docs/site/en/programmers_guide/datasets.md

 ### Using high-level APIs

-The @{tf.train.MonitoredTrainingSession} API simplifies many aspects of running TensorFlow in a distributed setting. `MonitoredTrainingSession` uses the
-@{tf.errors.OutOfRangeError} to signal that training has completed, so to use it with the `Dataset` API, we recommend using `Dataset.make_one_shot_iterator()`.
+The `tf.train.MonitoredTrainingSession` API simplifies many aspects of running TensorFlow in a distributed setting. `MonitoredTrainingSession` uses the `tf.errors.OutOfRangeError` to signal that training has completed, so to use it with the `Dataset` API, we recommend using `Dataset.make_one_shot_iterator()`.
 For example: